 2. Stowing Away Empty Bottles

 The empty bottles that were accumulating in my life were an endless mess.
 I knew that if I put all of them in my household trash that my neighbors within a radius of three miles would all be able to point to where the town drunk lived.
 So I had them stashed everywhere: the bathroom, old suitcases, under the bed, garage, anywhere I could think of that would give me peace of mind that they wouldn’t be found.
 My desk drawer at work would have one or two and whenever I thought I had enough time with no one around I would gather them up in trash bags and find a trash dumpster somewhere.
 This is where beer drinking can really be an inconvenience and more than once I was moved to liquor just to cut down on the empty cans and bottles.

 3. Strategically Dispersing My Spending

 Another problem that I commonly ran into was purchasing all the alcohol.
 I did not want anyone—and I mean anyone—to know that I had a problem.
 So, I would pull out cash for spending so that there was nothing that would cause concern on a bank statement.
 I would buy from three different liquor stores to keep the owners and cashiers from being concerned.
-I hid receipts, took any change I could find laying around.
-Eventually I stopped paying bills and used the money for alcohol.
+I hid receipts, took any spare change I could find laying around.
+Eventually, I stopped paying bills and used the money for alcohol.
 I could never hold on to anything of much value, I would buy things and sell them off for less just to get my hands on quick cash that would be unaccounted for.

 An active addict is a physically, mentally, and spiritually exhausted person.
 They need everything to seem normal on the outside and not give anyone a reason to question their behavior.
 However, life on the other side of active addiction is peaceful and there is much more time that can be used productively instead of all the waste.
 These are just small examples of tactics used by myself and other addicts alike.